Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

 \subsection{Generalized gauge theory}

 Having established the calculus of generalized forms, we now turn to a generalized version of gauge theory, which will later be extended to higher gauge theories.
-We review a generalized connection as a Lie algebra-valued generalized form \cite{2003 R2, 2013 R}, in direct analogy with the ordinary case \cite{NM}.
-This leads to generalized notions of curvature, Bianchi identities, and gauge transformations \cite{2002 GLTZ, 2003 R1, 2001 NR}.
-Here, we just work locally on $M$.
-Relevant background on algebra-valued differential forms is provided in Appendix~\ref{AVDDF}.
+We review a generalized connection as a Lie algebra-valued generalized form \cite{2003R2,2013R}, in direct analogy with the ordinary case \cite{NM}.
+This framework gives rise to generalized notions of curvature, Bianchi identities, and gauge transformations \cite{2001NR,2003R1,2002GLTZ}.
+In the present section, we work locally on $M$.
+Background on algebra-valued differential forms is summarized in \ref{AVDDF}.